abedmohammed/snapwitter/README.md

 <br />

-🟡 Customize and edit your own profile's profile picture, cover image, name, and bio!
+🟡 Customize and edit your own profile's profile picture, cover image, name, and bio

 🟡 View other people's profiles and see their tweets